-The aim of the Good Samaritan Award is to encourage, promote, and support people who do extraordinary humanitarian service in India.
+The aim of the Good Samaritan Award is to encourage, promote, and help individuals who perform exceptional humanitarian work in India.

-This award is organized by Kottayam Social Service Society (KSSS), the Social Service department of the Archdiocese of Kottayam with the financial help of the Agape Movement, USA.
+The Kottayam Social Service Society (KSSS), which is the Social Service department of the Archdiocese of Kottayam, organizes this award with the financial help of the Agape Movement based in the United States.

-KSSS announces invitation from the public through mass media to recommend people who do extra-ordinary humanitarian services.
-An Award Committee appointed by KSSS comprising three members who are reputed persons and competent to do the work will evaluate the applications and recommend the list to KSSS.
+KSSS announces through mass media inviting the public to recommend individuals who have exhibited exceptional humanitarian services.
+An Award Committee, comprising three competent and esteemed individuals appointed by KSSS, will evaluate the applications and provide a recommendation list to KSSS.
 KSSS announces the winner and organizes a public function at Good Samaritan Centre Cherpunkal or at Chaithanya Auditorium.

 The outcomes of this project are: